w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

   - The so-called "negative examples" are added to the training set
 - You allow the system not to assign the pattern
   - A threshold is defined and the pattern is assigned to the most likely class only when the probability is higher than the threshold

-# Common Problems in Data Collection

-Companies usually face common problems:

-- The business process produces huge amounts of data
-  - It is almost impossible to acquire all the data
-  - Also, physical limitations when the data stream is bigger than the storing capacity
-  - Usually, it is necessary to choose which ones to store
-- Sometimes companies have a lot of "old" data in their databases or information systems:
-  - They don't know what to do with it
-  - Data re-collection on existing data (since data must be clean or something similar)
-- In many business processes it is unclear understanding:
-  - Which data is possible to collect (also due to privacy issues)
-  - Which data is (really) useful for the business

 # <img src="./img/cs.svg" class="title-icon" /> **Problem**: now that we have the data, what do we do?